Pagination: A Detailed Overview of What It Is and How to Implement It Properly

 Goal 1: Index all paginated pages

-Still, if you choose to index all your paginated URLs, it is better to make these page elements unique.
+Having duplicated titles, descriptions, and H1s for paginated URLs is not a big problem.
+This is common practice.
+Still, if you choose to index all your paginated URLs, it is better to make every pagination component unique.

 How to set up SEO pagination: